 Online gaming and multiplayer modes have given players ways to connect with existing friends and make new ones from all over the world.
 People no longer live their lives in one place, and because of the university and the increased ease of travel, they will make friends in different places at different times in their lives.

 Connecting with those long-distance friends through video games is amazing, and the technology is so advanced now that you can easily spend hours together battling other friends online.

 Some games have brilliant online communities of people who have never met in real life but have formed because of similar interests and experiences.
 Games like World of Warcraft and League of Legends let you create and customize an online profile and character and join a massive online world where you can play however you want.

 Many people who find friends through these games have struggled to make them in real life for many reasons, and being introduced to a like-minded online community is of great benefit to them.

 To be mentally and psychologically fulfilled, everyone has three needs to be met.
 These are competency, autonomy, and relatedness, and video games satisfy all three in one go.

 - They give the player the chance to feel good at something, to see progression, and be rewarded for it.

 - The player is in charge of what and how they play – from which missions to select and how to complete them, down to their character’s skin and the design of their environment.

 - Feeling that your actions have an impact on others is important, and studies suggest it doesn’t matter whether this is a real person or an in-game character.
 Seeing your decisions and actions affect the world of a game reassures you that you matter.

-But the necessity to fulfil these needs makes players choose games they find exciting or relaxing, which offer escapism and something very far removed from their day to day life.
+But the necessity to fulfill these needs makes players choose games they find exciting or relaxing, which offer escapism and something very far removed from their day-to-day life.
 It’s no wonder that more people are choosing to try playing games and finding that they enjoy them.